vedxyz/leetcode-solutions/README.md

 - Determine when you are going to add the interval as is, and when you are going to merge.
   Setting up a conditional for this is easy.
 Then, determine what you would need to do to merge two intervals.
   Step by step.

+### Q57 - Insert Interval

+- Instead of dealing with edge case hell by modifying the current array, start a new one and weave the items into it as you go along.
+Dealing with intervals that need to be merged is easier this way.
+  If an interval is to be merged, only its endpoint changes to the max option.
+  If there is no overlap, it's just added as is.

 ### Q62 - Unique Paths